 How To Get A Personal Loan

 Whatever the reason, you’ll want to learn how to get a personal loan.
 We’ll go over exactly what a personal loan is, what you may use it for and how to go about getting one.

 What Is A Personal Loan?

-One of the major draws of a personal loan is that it's personal.
-Borrowers can use personal loans for almost any situation: a small business, to make a major purchase, for home improvement, car expenses, medical expenses, family planning or to consolidate debt.
+One of the major draws of a personal loan is that it's, well, personal.
+Borrowers can use personal loans for almost any situation: to support a small business; to make a major purchase; for home improvement, car expenses, medical expenses, family planning or to consolidate debt.
 That’s why it’s such a major draw for most folks – it’s a flexible loan.

-Personal loans are unsecured, meaning you don’t need to put up any collateral like a car or your home.
-They usually come with a fixed interest rate – the interest rate won’t change during the duration of the loan and your payments will be the same every month.
+Personal loans are also unsecured, meaning you don’t need to put up any collateral like a car or your home.
+They usually come with a fixed interest rate – meaning the interest rate won’t change during the duration of the loan and your payments will be the same every month.

 How Much Will A Bank Give Me For A Personal Loan?

-Lenders will require different credit scores and other factors such as your income (if you’re wondering whether you can get a loan without a job, it depends).
-However, if the minimum requirement for a credit score is lower, other factors might be weighted more heavily, such as your employment history, education or income.
+Different lenders will require different credit scores, and will consider other factors such as your income.
+(If you’re wondering whether you can get a loan without a job, it depends on the lender’s requirements.)
+Keep in mind, however, that if the minimum requirement for a credit score is lower, other factors might be weighted more heavily, such as your employment history, education or income.

-You’ll want to do your research and check the lending requirements for a bank, credit union or lending company.
+You’ll want to do your research and check the lending requirements for a bank, credit union or lending company before committing to your lender.

 - Your name